 Part 1: Subject Matter & Orientation

-For Lavenda & Schultz, anthropology is “a scholarly discipline that aims to describe in the broadest possible sense what it means to be human” (2018:5).
+For Lavenda and Schultz, anthropology is “a scholarly discipline that aims to describe in the broadest possible sense what it means to be human” (2018, 5).
 I used this quote in my own attempt to write a short page on “What is Anthropology?” aimed primarily at outside audiences.

-Lavenda & Schultz emphasize that anthropology is holistic.
+Lavenda and Schultz emphasize that anthropology is holistic.
 That it is comparative.
 And studying anthropology involves studying evolution, which simply means change over time.
-Crucially, they write that “one of anthropology’s most important contributions to the study of human evolution remains the demonstration that biological evolution is not the same thing as cultural evolution” (2018:6).
+Crucially, they write that “one of anthropology’s most important contributions to the study of human evolution remains the demonstration that biological evolution is not the same thing as cultural evolution” (2018, 6).

 Founding Issues of Anthropology